 A breast prosthesis is a synthetic breast or part of a breast that is worn in a bra or attached to the body with adhesive.
-They help give the appearance of a real breast and can be used after breast surgery.
+It helps give the appearance of a real breast and can be used after breast surgery.

 Learn more about: